My Approach to Helping

 I also have a PhD in Interpersonal Communication and have found through my research, practice, and teaching that being able to understand and express our feelings is often at the core or increasing personal and relationship issues.
 Understanding and communication are a formidable pair.
 Therefore I emphasize communication with individuals and with couples as an essential tool.

-I am also an Advanced Analyst Candidate at the C. G. Jung Institute of Colorado.
+I am also a Diplomate Jungian Analyst.
 My Jungian orientation to psychotherapy means that I believe that we have within us the energy and the resources that can help us change and develop into fully integrated and whole human beings and creative personalities.
 The Jungian approach helps us to become aware of the complexity and the depths of our own psychologies and experience a relationship to problems and solutions that sometimes lie beyond our conscious abilities to know and work with them.
 Jungian work is not for everyone but it is a powerful and engaging option.

 More Info About My Practice